Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 While you are in the vicinity of Panaji city, take a day trip from Panjim to Old Goa.
 Here, visit the very famous Old Goa church and one of the many offbeat places to visit in Old Goa such as Se Cathedral, St Cajetan church, St Augustine tower etc. Spare at least half a day to explore all the Old Goa attractions properly, which are some of the best and most popular places to visit in North Goa, India.
 You can even have lunch at a local riverside restaurant called Gene Garden which is near the Ribandar ferry point.
 Additionally, for something offbeat, take the ferry from here to the picturesque laid-back Divar island.

 9. Divar Island

-When we talk about the places to visit in North Goa or the popular sightseeing places in North Goa, it's hard not to ignore the offbeat Divar island.
+When we talk about the best places to visit in North Goa or the popular sightseeing places in North Goa, it's hard not to ignore the offbeat Divar island.
 This island is located near Panjim city and can be reached by taking a ferry.
 The ferry point is located in Ribandar which is between Panjim and Old Goa.
 This island is one of the many offbeat things to do in Goa.
-Here you'll find sleepy village, endless greenery, hilltop chapels and such authentic Goan beauty all around!
+Here you'll find a sleepy village, endless greenery, hilltop chapels and such authentic Goan beauty all around!